cwendorf/Sourcebook/SPSS/README.md

 ### Blank Output

-This chapter is used as a set of worksheets for class problems.
-Students fill in their answers on these sheets, thus making clear the links between non-computer (“hand”) calculations and the SPSS output.
+This chapter contains worksheets where students fill in their calculations, thus making clear the links between their calculations and the computer output.

 - [Frequencies (Frequencies and Descriptives)](./blank-output/frequencies.md)
 - [Correlations (Bivariate)](./blank-output/correlations.md)